How to Nail Your Construction Sales Pitches with Pipeline CRM

 If your prospects respond to content that outlines why your company is the best, you can tailor your offers around that.
 If they’re looking for the lowest-price contractor (and you want to cater to that), you can segment your prospects that way.
 Allow your prospects to self-identify.

-This is why good documentation – using your CRM software – is important.
+This is why good documentation – using your CRM – is important.
 As prospects make their way through your construction sales pipeline, you’ll find you’re able to determine several things:

 1. Whether you need to close or nurture your prospects